-Joseph Liao is Professor, Vice Chair for Academic Affairs, and Director of Research in the Department of Urology at Stanford University School of Medicine.
-Certified by the American Board of Urology, Dr. Liao maintains an active clinical practice focusing on patients with urological cancer and kidney stone disease at VA Palo Alto Health Care System, where he previously served as the Chief of Urology for 15 years.
-Dr. Liao graduated magna cum laude from Harvard University and received his medical degree from Stanford.
+Joseph Liao is Professor and Vice Chair for Academic Affairs in the Department of Urology at Stanford University School of Medicine.
+Dr. Liao is a board-certified urologist and maintains an active clinical practice focusing on patients with urological cancer and kidney stone disease at VA Palo Alto Health Care System, where he previously served as the Chief of Urology for 15 years.
+Dr. Liao graduated magna cum laude with highest honors from Harvard University and received his medical degree from Stanford.
 He completed his urology residency and fellowship in endourology and minimally invasive surgery at UCLA.
 At Stanford, Dr. Liao is a member of the Bio-X, Stanford Cancer Institute, Center for Artificial Intelligence in Medicine & Imaging, and Institute for Immunity, Transplantation, and Infection.
 As a surgeon-scientist, Dr. Liao leads a multidisciplinary laboratory that focuses on development of optical imaging technologies for cancer surgery and molecular diagnostics for urological cancer and infections.
 He has served as the principal investigator on several R01 grants from the National Institutes of Health and Merit Review Awards from the Department of Veterans Affairs, as well as a standing member of the NIH Instrument Systems Development study section.
 He has authored over 150 manuscripts and served as the editor of the textbook Advances in Image-Guided Urologic Surgery.
 He has been an invited speaker to numerous international meetings including the Gordon Research Conferences, IEEE-NANOMED, IEEE-NEMS, SPIE, Society of Urologic Oncology, Endourology Society, American Urological Association, and European Association of Urology.